mamedev/mame/docs/source/initialsetup/compilingmame.rst

 command prompt.

-The most obvious symptom of this is that arrow keys don’t work in interactive programs don’t work if you run them in the wrong kind of terminal.
+The most obvious symptom of this is that arrow keys don’t work in interactive programs if you run them in the wrong kind of terminal.
 If you run MinGW gdb or python from an MSYS2 terminal window, command history won’t work and it may not be possible to interrupt an attached program with gdb.
 Similarly it may be very difficult to edit using MSYS2 vim in a Microsoft command prompt window.

 MAME is built using the MinGW compilers, so the MinGW directories are included earlier in the ``PATH`` for the build environments.
 If you want to use an